sphan35/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 A Colorado Board of Elections employee gave me a set of tasks to complete an election audit of a recent local congressional election.
 The purpose of this project was to inspect a csv file of an election, and utilize Python coding to read the csv file adn organize accordingly the data set to help determine various results from the election.
-These results included total number of votes casted, a list of the counties and candidates involved, each countie's and candidate's total votes recieved, a percentage of the countie's and candidate's votes, and the winner of the election based on popular vote.
+These results included total number of votes cast, a list of the counties and candidates involved, each countie's and candidate's total votes recieved, a percentage of the countie's and candidate's votes, and the winner of the election based on popular vote.
+A breakdown of the tasks achieved in this product is listed below:

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+2. Get a complete list of counties and candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+3. Calculate the total number of votes each county and candidate received.
-4. Calculate the percentage of votes each candidate won.
+4. Calculate the percentage of votes each candidate won and the percentage of votes from each county.
 5. Determine the winner of the election based on popular vote.

 ## Resources